Announcement

 That's the story we're presenting at MIT Sloan.

-After the conference, we'll share insights from the case study discussion—what questions the academic and investment community raised, what we learned from presenting to people whose job is to think critically about how systems work, and what it reinforced about the path forward.
+After the conference, we'll share insights from the case study discussion from what questions the academic and investment community raised, what we learned from presenting to people whose job is to think critically about how systems work, to what it reinforced about the path forward.

-For now, we're grateful for the opportunity to present Cyphr's infrastructure model to one of the leading business schools in the country—and to contribute to the broader conversation about how fintech infrastructure gets built.
+For now, we're grateful for the opportunity to present Cyphr's infrastructure model to one of the leading business schools in the country—and to contribute to the broader conversation about what fintech infrastructure looks like 2026 and beyond.

 Event Details: MIT Sloan FinTech Conference